-Speaking for all fellow cooking enthusiasts, a cast iron frying pan is every cook’s holy grail because it’s so easy to use and super versatile.
+Speaking for all fellow cooking enthusiasts, out of all the different frying pans available these days, a cast iron frying pan is every cook’s holy grail because it’s so easy to use and super versatile.
 From a perfectly seared steak to a simple omelette or a mouthwatering potato hash, a cast iron pan can do it all with professional level expertise.

 A seasoned cast iron pan, on the other hand is a game changer, performing in an entirely different league.
 While durable, cast iron pans can still rust easily, so seasoning them with oil makes them last longer and takes the flavour of the meals you prepare several notches higher!

 Now, most chefs would agree that their kitchen appliances are like their babies, so they care for them wholeheartedly.
 This is why seasoning the cast iron pans with great care is so important.
-Pre-seasoned pans are no fun because seasoning a cast iron pan you love brings incomparable satisfaction.
+Pre-seasoned pans like this one are great but they are no fun for a chefs like me because seasoning a cast iron pan you love brings incomparable satisfaction.

 For beginners, who are just learning about the many joys of cooking, here’s an easy-to-follow four-step guide to seasoning a cast iron frying pan like a pro.